 - For a whiter smile, limit your intake of these drinks.
 Some foods like pasta sauces, curry, and balsamic vinegar can also stain.
 Including salad, fruit, or vegetables in the meal will help to limit staining.

 - Drink water with your meal and finish with milk or hard cheese to neutralise the acid.

 - Good dental health begins at a very early age and simple steps taken early on can help keep our teeth healthy.

 - Mother’s milk directly from the breast is the best way to feed a baby.

 - For bottle-fed infants, feeding should finish before being put to bed.
 They should not be put to bed with a bottle or with a bottle left for self-feeding when awake.

 - Follow-on milk and toddler milks are high in added sugar and are not recommended.
 Full-fat cow's milk can be taken from 12 months.
 Low-fat cow's milk is safe from 2 years of age.

 - Infants and young children do not need sweets.
 It is important to look after the ‘milk’ teeth, as well as permanent teeth.

-- Good snacks for children include vegetables sticks, milk, plain yogurt, cheese, plain popcorn, breads and whole grain breakfast cereals.
+- Good snacks for children include vegetable sticks, milk, plain yogurt, cheese, plain popcorn, breads, and whole-grain breakfast cereals.

 - Keep sweet treats to meal times to reduce “acid attacks” during the day.